-- Discovery and Notification-the State Rapid Reemployment Team is notified of a potential layoff. - Management Meeting-a Management Meeting Team meets with the employer at an initial meeting.
-The circumstances for the anticipated layoff are discussed along with the demographics of affected workers.
-Descriptions of informational sessions and services are provided to the employer. - Group Informational Sessions-group informational sessions are provided to inform impacted workers of available reemployment services and to prepare them for job search activity prior to their anticipated layoff. - Onsite Reemployment Services-if the employer chooses to allow these services, customized onsite services to address workers' unique needs for reducing unemployment are provided to the impacted workers.
+- 1. Discovery and Notification-the State Rapid Response Team is notified of a potential layoff or closure. - Management Meeting-a Management Meeting Team meets with the employer to discuss the circumstances for the anticipated layoff, along with the demographics of affected workers, and provides descriptions of informational sessions and services.

+- 3. Group Informational Sessions-Impacted workers are informed of available reemployment services and prepared for job search activity prior to their anticipated layoff. - 4.
+Onsite Reemployment Services-if the employer chooses to allow these services, customized onsite services to address workers' unique needs for reducing unemployment are provided to the impacted workers.
 These services can include resume building, interviewing skills, SCWOS registration, basic computer literacy, UI benefits, etc. Job fairs may also be offered and can be held either onsite or offsite.

 Early intervention helps affected workers make informed decisions concerning their future.
-Providing workers information and adjustment/re-employment services before layoffs also generates a more positive attitude toward employers.
-It better maintains production levels as well.
-Pre-layoff meetings benefit employers, employees, the workforce system, and the community, ensuring a smoother transition and better re-employment success for layoff-affected employees and families.
+Providing workers information and adjustment/re-employment services before layoffs also generates a more positive attitude toward employer and better maintains production.
+Prelayoff meetings benefit employers, employees, the workforce system, and the community, ensuring a smoother transition and better re-employment success for layoff-affected employees and families.

-Local staff is often the first to be notified of workforce transitions.
-To allow the maximum amount of time for the development and implementation of aversion and reemployment strategies, it is critical that SC Works staff quickly notifies the State Rapid Reemployment Team of any actual or suspected layoff events.
-When local staff becomes aware of a possible layoff, closure, downsizing, etc., staff should share this information with the State Rapid Reemployment Team via email at RR@dew.sc.gov with the following information: company name, company point of contact, and relevant information.
+Local staff is often the first to know about workforce transitions-to allow the maximum amount of time for the development and implementation of aversion and reemployment strategies, it is

+After learning of a possible layoff, closure, downsizing, etc., email the State Rapid Response Team:

+RR@dew.sc.gov

+Include the company name, company point of contact, and relevant information.

-For more information on Rapid Response services, refer to the Rapid Response Manual available on SCWOS under Staff Online Resources.
+For more information on Rapid Response services, refer to the Rapid Response Manual available on scworks.org/workforce-system/policies-and-guidance or in SCWOS under Staff Online Resources.